 Evolutionary theory can be considered as forming the basis of these organizations.
 Through the selection of members, a product or service evolves over time; it's never seen as "finished."

-Does Decentralization Work for Both Existing Companies and Startups?
+Does Decentralization Work For Established Companies and Startups?

 Decentralizing a long-standing company might take perseverance, as hierarchical structures are deeply entrenched in the corporate world.
 However, many corporations have successfully made bold moves toward decentralizing their operations.
-Ultimately, as such organizations tend to have many experienced employees ready to take on greater leadership roles, decentralization can significantly boost their morale and capacity.
+As such, organizations tend to have many experienced employees ready to take on greater leadership roles.
+Decentralization can significantly boost their morale and capacity.

 Corporations should carefully evaluate the degree of decentralization that will work for their size.
 Extreme decentralization is not necessarily better.